-Born to Kill changed my life - it s been my golden ticket and it's now my calling card.
-Since it aired, I ve appeared on the BBC's Peaky Blinders and have also signed with an agent in the US.
+Born to Kill changed my life - it s been my golden ticket and it s now my calling card.
+Since it aired, I ve appeared on the BBC s Peaky Blinders and have also signed with an agent in the US.

-the first time that I d ever gotten a lead role, and this has helped to make casting directors and producers aware of me.
+As well as being a success on TV, Born to Kill was a success within the industry because it was so different to everything else.
+It was the first time that I d ever gotten a lead role, and this has helped to make casting directors and producers aware of me.

-been the seed from which the tree keeps
+For me, as a young actor, Born to Kill has been the seed from which the tree keeps on growing.